Composable Commerce That Actually Works

 product data from PIM

-customer and pricing agreements from ERP
+customer agreements and pricing from ERP

 The turning point: from technology to commercial processes